nolanbconaway/nolanbconaway.github.io/content/articles/2020-last-year-in-temperatures.md

 <object type="image/svg+xml" data="{attach}last-year-in-temperatures/most_stddev.svg"></object>

 On December 16 we were burgled (**everyone was ok!**).
 The burglar entered through the fire escape window, which is near where the Raspberry Pi thermometer is tucked away.
-That huge dip in the temperature is exactly the burglar entered the apartment.
+That huge dip in the temperature is exactly the time the burglar entered the apartment.
 The detective that caught our case thought this was _awesome_!

 ## Anomaly Detection